 This is up to you.
 Just check that your life insurance is up to date.
 I love the slightly sour taste from the natural fermentation and I find it easier to digest.

-Make a thin pancake with the batter and cook in ghee or coconut oil.
+Make a thin pancake with the batter and cook in coconut oil.
 It takes a bit of practise so don’t worry if the first one is a disaster!
 The pan needs to be well sealed or non stick.
 It also needs to be quite hot so it forms well and goes crispy.

 Carefully loosen the edges and turn over when it is quite firm.
 It is a bit more delicate than a pancake made with flour and eggs so be patient.
 If at first you don’t succeed try try again!